emicklei/melrose/docs/install.md

 Currently, `melrōse` can only be installed from source.
 You need to install the [Go SDK](https://golang.org/dl/) for compiling the program on your machine.

-	go install github.com/emicklei/melrōse/cmd/melrōse
+	go install github.com/emicklei/melrose/cmd/melrose

 After installing both `portmidi` and `melrōse`, you can start the tool in a Terminal using:

-	$ melrōse
+	$ melrose

 If this command cannot be found then you need to add `$GOPATH/bin` to your `PATH`.

 ## Melrose plugin for Visual Studio Code<a name="plugin"></a>

-Currently, the `melrōse` plugin is not yet published so you need to [download the plugin](https://public.philemonworks.com/melrōse/melrōse-for-vscode-1.0.0.vsix) archive.
+Currently, the `melrōse` plugin is not yet published so you need to [download the plugin](https://public.philemonworks.com/melrōse/melrose-for-vscode-1.0.0.vsix) archive.
 You install the plugin from the Extensions overview in Visual Studio Code.